petercerno/trader-backtest/README.md

 Keep in mind that there are many risks associated with trading, and backtesting itself does not guarantee the expected gains.

 * The input price history might be damaged (it might contain gaps or wrong prices).
-* There might be subtle bugs in the backtesting algorithm (or implementation).
+* There might be subtle bugs in the backtesting algorithm (or its implementation).
 * Exchanges might become unreliable or unresponsive.
 In the worst case they can go bust.

 Note that it is also not possible to perfectly simulate the trader over the past historical data, since the trader's actions might potentially impact the market.
 In our examples we use historical prices based on historically executed orders (and their volumes), but we have no information about market depth.
 We will discuss some caveats corresponding to different order types below.